 Primary sources are firsthand records of events—such as government documents, business records, or manuscripts

 Deeds.
 Deeds describe a property, state its worth, and name the owner.
 The current deed should also include the deed book number and page number of the previous owner's deed.
 Ideally you should be able to trace a chain of ownership back to the construction of the house.
 Deeds for Somerville properties are held at the Middlesex Registry of Deeds, 208 Cambridge Street in East Cambridge.
-617 679-6300.
+Telephone (617) 679-6300.
 M-F 8am - 3:45pm.
-Please note: due to COVID-19, the Middlesex Registry of Deeds is closed to the public until further notice.
 However, many Somerville deeds are available online at the Registry’s database.

 Wills and Probate Records.
 Probate records are the records created for the public supervision of an individual's property upon his death.
 Probate records usually include wills and an inventory of the deceased's estate.
-Somerville probate records are filed at the Middlesex Registry of Probate (across the street from the Registry of Deeds).
-Telephone (617) 768-5800.
-Hours: M-F 8:00am - 4:30pm Please note: due to COVID-19, the Middlesex Registry of Probate is closed to the public until further notice.
+Somerville probate records are filed at the Middlesex Probate and Family Court South, located at 10-U Commerce Way in Woburn.
+Telephone (781) 865-4000.
+Hours: M-F 8:00am - 4:30pm.
 However, many historic probate records are available online.
 Instructions for locating them are at this guide to court archives and other online resources.

 Primary Sources in the Library and Online

-The Somerville Public Library has numerous resources—maps, city directories, architectural guides—that can teach you about the history of your neighborhood, find out who lived in your house before you, and possibly identify when it was built.
+The Somerville Public Library has numerous resources that can teach you about the history of your neighborhood, find out who lived in your house before you, and possibly identify when it was built.

 Maps and Atlases.
 Links to online copies appear where available: